-Workers’ compensation is a type of insurance that provides benefits to employees who are injured or become ill as a result of their job.
+Workers’ compensation is insurance that benefits employees who are injured or become ill due to their jobs.
 Benefits can include medical expenses, income replacement, and more.

 If you have been injured on the job, get legal assistance from a qualified Joliet personal injury lawyer.
-A lawyer can help you file your claim and ensure that you receive the full amount to which you are entitled.
+A lawyer can help you file your claim and ensure you receive the total amount you are entitled to.

 Horwitz, Horwitz & Associates has a legal legacy dating back nearly 100 years.
-We know the ins and outs of the workers’ compensation system, and we can help you get the benefits you need and deserve.
+We know the ins and outs of the workers’ compensation system and can help you get the benefits you need and deserve.

 What is worker’s compensation?

-Worker’s compensation provides benefits to workers who are injured or become ill as a result of their job.
-The program is usually administered by state governments and is often part of social welfare programs.
+Worker’s compensation benefits workers injured or ill due to their job.
+State governments usually administer the program, which is often part of social welfare programs.

-Injuries that occur on the job can include a slip and fall, as well as illnesses that are contracted as a result of working in a particular environment, such as exposure to hazardous materials.
+Injuries on the job can include slips and falls and illnesses contracted from working in a particular environment, such as exposure to hazardous materials.

-Medical expenses covered by workers’ compensation may include both initial treatment and follow-up care, while income replacement may be provided for a certain period of time.
-In some cases, death benefits may be paid to the worker’s family members.
+Medical expenses covered by workers’ compensation may include initial treatment and follow-up care, while income replacement may be provided for a certain period.
+Sometimes, death benefits may be paid to the worker’s family members.

 Workers’ compensation is mandatory in Illinois, meaning employers must provide coverage for their employees.
 However, there are some exceptions, such as for self-employed workers.

-If you were injured or became ill as a result of your duties at work, it’s important to speak with a worker’s compensation lawyer.
-A lawyer can help you understand your rights and guide you through the process of filing a claim.
+If you were injured or became ill due to your work duties, speaking with a Joliet workers compensation lawyer is important.
+A lawyer can help you understand your rights and guide you through filing a claim.

 Worker’s Compensation Coverage in Joliet